dazeyb/react-refactor-site/README.md

 * Refactor a static html site to use a component-based approach
 * Familiarize yourself with React's filesystem and architecture on your terms
-* Create reusable, robust codebase that will serve as a boilerplate for other work
+* Create a reusable, robust codebase that can serve as a boilerplate for other work
-* Continually grow the *Monument* brand until you are sick of light-blue branding styles

 ## Refactor!

-**To refactor your Monument project, first ensure you have either:**
+**To refactor the Monument site, first clone this repo**

-  A) Your working version of a static Monument site

-**-or-**

-  B) The static version of Monument provided in this github repo labeled `starter-static-site`.
+  What's included in this repo?

+  * `screenshots` directory, which should guide your CSS
+  * `static-starter-site` directory, which is the website we want to refactor.
+The site has:
+    * two webpages, represented in the html files `index` and `blog`
+    * a CSS directory
+    * the images you'll need to use in your React site

 **Suggested implementation**
-1. Create a React application in this repository, preferably in a new folder.
+1. Create a React application in a new directory.
+The path to your react app should look something like this: `monument-react-refactor/react-directory-for-refactor` - meaning the React app is on the same level as the README and the screenshots directory.
-2. Move *all* of your `html` content (minus the `head` tag) into a new component.
+2. Copy *all* of your `html` content (minus the `head` tag) into a new React component.
-3. Copy images and css into your `public` folder.
+3. Copy images and css into a `public` folder.
 4. Link all of the images and styles into your new component.
-You may overwrite the `index.css` with the original *Monument* css.
+You may overwrite the `index.css` with the original *static-starter-site* css.
-5. Logically separate different pieces of the *Monument* html into smaller components.
+5. Separate the different pieces of the html into small, logical components.

 **Suggested components for `index.html`:**